Admissibility and field relations: Equivalence by preadmissibility

-Indeed, condition (*) implies that $\G$ is not metacyclic and that any rational prime decomposes in $M$.
-As $M/\mQ$ is tamely ramified all decomposition groups are metacyclic and hence condition (*) also implies all decomposition groups $D$ satisfy $S(D,\mH)>1$. \end{rem}

-In order to prove Proposition \ref{preadmissibility_under_extension.prop} we shall need the following remark and lemma. \begin{rem} Let $G$ be a finite group.
-Let $M$ be a number field in which $l$ splits completely and let $K$ be a subfield of $M$ with $[M:K]=l^r$ and $M/K$ Galois.
-Let $p$ be any rational prime, $v$ a prime of $K$ and $w$ a prime divisor of $v$ in $M$.
-Assume there is a subgroup $G_1 \leq G$ that contains a $p$-Sylow subgroup of $G$ and is realizable over $K_v$ and assume either $p\not=l$ or $p=l$ and $v|p$.
-Then there is a subgroup $G_2 \leq G$ that contains a $p$-Sylow subgroup of $G$ and is realizable over $M_w$. \end{rem} \begin{proof}(Remark \ref{section3- Remark - local extension of realizations}) If $p=l$: $p$ splits completely in $M$ and hence the same groups are realizable over $\mQ_p\cong K_v\cong M_w$.
+Note that the condition $S(D,\mH)>1$ for every subgroup $D\leq \G$ that appears as a decomposition group in $L/\mQ$ insures that every rational prime decomposes in $K$ and hence in $L$.
+Therefore, Proposition \ref{preadmissibility_under_extension.prop} shows that under the conditions of the first assertion of Theorem \ref{examples_characterization.thm}, any $K$-preadmissible group is also $L$-preadmissible.
+Our proof of Proposition \ref{preadmissibility_under_extension.prop} requires two lemmas. \begin{lem} Let $G$ be a finite group.
+Let $L/K$ be an extension of $p$-adic fields such that $p\ndivides [L:K]$.
+Assume there is a subgroup $G_1 \leq G$ that contains a $p$-Sylow subgroup of $G$ and is realizable over $K$.
+Then there is a subgroup $G_2 \leq G_1$ that contains a $p$-Sylow subgroup of $G$ and is realizable over $L$. \end{lem} \begin{proof} Let $F/K$ be a $G_1$-extension.
+Let $G_2:=\Gal(F/F\cap L)\leq G_1\leq G$.
+Then $G_2$ is isomorphic to $\Gal(FL/L)$ and hence realizable over $L$.
+But as $p\ndivides [F\cap L:K]=[G_1:G_2]$, $G_2$ must also contain a $p$-Sylow subgroup of $G$. \end{proof}